kubre/kubre/README.md

 ## 👦🏽 About me:

 <p>
-Fullstack Engineer at TARS, Previously worked as a Freelance Web developer from 2018 to 2021.
+Fullstack Engineer at TARS, Previously worked as a Freelance Web developer from 2019 to 2021.
 Fullstack Engineer who is focused on delivering the product to user with strong sense of responsibilty on what I deliver, love to work in teams.
 Knowledge of SPA, MPA and other rendering techniques like ISR, etc. Can handle Databases and APIs, well versed with auth and security on the web.
+Always eager to learn new things and work in teams.
 </p>

 <h2>Specialised in:</h2>